In this article, I would like to share my thoughts about rote learning. How rote learning can impact the education and development of a country?

 Mental Pressure to Be the Best!

-One of the primary reasons is the constant pressure from surroundings to always keep on achieving good grades, be amongst the top ranks in class, and get 90%+ regardless of their understanding of the subject.
+One of the primary reasons is the constant pressure from surroundings to consistently achieve good grades, be amongst the top ranks in class, and get 90%+ regardless of their understanding of the subject.

 It puts learners into mental strains, which hinders their mental growth and results in distancing from education.